mir-group/nequip/docs/guide/model.md

     hyperparam2: 123
     # ...
 ```
-To see the documentation for individual hyperparameters, look at the Python API documentation for the model builder function (`nequip.model.NequIPGNNModel` in this example).
+To see the documentation for individual hyperparameters, look at the Python API documentation for the model builder function ({func}`~nequip.model.NequIPGNNModel` in this example).
 Model builders are usually in the `.model` subpackage of `nequip` or a `nequip` extension package.

 ## Training data statistics as hyperparameters

 Sometimes we may want to derive certain hyperparameters from the statistics of the data used for training.
 For example, it is reasonable to use the average number of neighbors around a central atom to normalize a sum over edge features.
-Users are able to configure specific types of dataset statistics to compute with the `stats_manager` argument of the `DataModule` used under the `data` section of the config file.
+Users are able to configure specific types of dataset statistics to compute with the `stats_manager` argument of the {class}`~nequip.data.datamodule.NequIPDataModule` used under the `data` section of the config file.
 Consider the following example:

 ```yaml
 data: